10 Real-World Tips To Reduce High Stress (At Work Or Home)

 Choose a way to let your mind move away from a stressful state, like doing some stretches, exercising for a while, visualizing taking a warm bath, watching a relaxing movie, recalling joyful memories, and playing a sport you love.

-In the end, the psychologist explained it does not matter how much the glass or the water weighs.
-What actually matters, and determines how heavy it is, is how long the person holds it.
+The psychologist finally explained it doesn’t matter how much the glass or the water weighs.
+What matters, and determines how heavy it is, is how long the person holds it.

 So, stop holding your “total stress load” for a while.
 Permit yourself to ease your mind off the burden by taking a break, and a rest.